spidgrou/venus-os_dbus-mqtt-temperature-array-json/README.md

     chmod +x install.sh uninstall.sh
     bash install.sh
     ```
 The services will start automatically.

 ## Applying Configuration Changes

-If you modify your `config.ini` file (for example, to add a new sensor or change a name), you need to restart the services for the changes to take effect.
+If you modify your `config.ini` file (for example, to add a new sensor), you need to restart the services for the changes to take effect.

 #### Recommended Method: Re-install the services

-This is the safest and most reliable way to apply all changes, as it correctly handles the addition of new sensors and the removal of old ones.
+This is the safest and most reliable way, as it correctly handles adding and removing sensors.

 ```bash
 # Navigate to the project directory